-- 1.3 QUALITY ASSURANCE - 1.3.1 Material and Equipment Qualifications are of a similar material, design and workmanship.
+1.3.1 Material and Equipment Qualifications

+Provide materials and equipment that are standard products of manufacturers regularly engaged in the manufacture of such products, which are of a similar material, design and workmanship.
 Standard products must have been in satisfactory commercial or industrial use for 2 years prior to bid opening.
 The 2-year use must include applications of equipment and materials under similar circumstances and of similar size.
 The product must have been for sale on the commercial market through advertisements, manufacturers' catalogs, or brochures during the 2 year period.